 Here’s an eyeshadow tutorial for beginners that can help you out.

 DV Tip: Many beginners forgo eyeshadow because they find it intimidating.
 You can definitely get away with it.
-However, with mask wear, a lot of focus is now placed on our eyes, so not wearing eye makeup can sometimes make it look like you’re bare faced, and in some cases, make you look more tired than you really is.
-This is why we’d recommend that you attempt to apply eyeshadow when you wear mask to perk up your overall complexion.
+However, with mask wear, a lot of focus is now placed on our eyes, so not wearing eye makeup can sometimes make it look like you’re bare-faced, and in some cases, make you look more tired than you really are.
+This is why we’d recommend that you attempt to apply eyeshadow when you wear a mask to perk up your overall complexion.

 Wet N Wild Photo Focus Eyeshadow Primer